alciraj2022/Sign-Language-Translation-Model/README.md

 # Sign-Language-Translation-Model
-This repository contains file needed to replicate a YOLO11 based object classification model for translating sign language.
-(Digital Image Processing Course)
+This repository contains the files needed to replicate a YOLO11 based object classification model for translating sign language.
+This was done as a final project for my Digital Image Processing course.